Tyounr/AngularTemplate/README.md

 # Angular project template

 This application is a work in progress to become the perfect template of whatever the Angular web application needs to be.
 Standard styling (and how to change it), used dependencies and other dependencies that might prove themselves useful can all be found in this `README`.

-## Frontend

 Since Angular is a frontend framework, it will only contain dependencies, code and information for frontend development.

-* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

-### Built With

-* [Visual Studio Code](https://code.visualstudio.com/Download) - Used for Angular - Frontend
+## How to get started?

+* To start using this template, it is recommend to download this template as a `.zip` file so that you can set up your own repository using this template whitout interfering with this repository.

 ### First time starting up